shankar24397/DeepLearning_concepts_implementation/README.md

 # DeepLearning_concepts_implementation
 This repo consist the implementation of concepts - DL
-##Basic Operations .
-A simple example that cover TensorFlow 2.0+ basic operations.

 ## Basic Models
 Linear Regression Implement a Linear Regression with TensorFlow